What are SBA Loans?

 Does the SBA set a minimum Credit Score?

 No, the SBA does not set a minimum credit score.
-However, most SBA lenders require small businesses to have a credit score between 650-700 to qualify.
+However, most SBA lenders require small businesses to have a credit score between 650 and 700 to be eligible for qualification.

 Do all SBA Lenders have the same Credit Score requirement?